YorkshireKev/YorkshireKev.github.io/content/post/2020-05-06-central-cavern.md

 # Update 21-Aug-2020 - Out in the wild! #
 I have finally decided to make central-cavern available for download.
 I've uploaded the game to itch.io and I will also upload to gamejolt once their site comes back online.

+# Update 27-Jan-2025 - Experimental Web Version Released #
+I'm excited to announce a new web release of central cavern!

+I've exported the game to the HTML5/WebAssembly platform, allowing it to run on most modern browsers.

+**Important Note:** Due to the game's reliance on keyboard input, it's currently designed for desktop browsers.
+While it might load and run on mobile devices, there will be no way to play it without a physical keyboard.

+To help audio playback, I've added a new start screen specifically for the web version.
+Most browsers require some user interaction before allowing audio to play, and this screen addresses that requirement.

+There might be a few other minor audio glitches in the web version, but I plan to focus my attention on my next project instead of making further updates to this game.

+I hope you enjoy playing the web version, which you can try [by clicking here.](https://www.kevssite.com/central-cavern-web)